samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 docker-compose up
 ```

 Try loading http://localhost:3000/ now.
-It should redirect you to the login page.
+It should redirect you to the login page. _It may not be pretty, yet_.

+It may even have previous login details retained.
+You can try _Logout_ and _Login_ again.
 Once you log in, it should take you to book list.

+If it does, the soul of the application is alive and kicking.
+You just need to _beautify_ it.

 ### Styles